sorbet/sorbet/website/docs/cli.md

 ```

 A method named like this sticks out in the codebase as a flag to potential
-developers that something has been automatically silenced vs been manually
+developers that something has been automatically silenced instead of being
-silenced.
-Placing a comment on the method shows the contextual message when
+manually silenced.
+Placing a comment on the method shows the contextual message
-people hover over any call site.
+when people hover over any call site.

 ## Overriding strictness levels